Preliminary Trends Announcement: National Apartment Market

-Both the national average asking rent and effective rent, which nets out landlord concessions, increased 0.8% in the fourth quarter.
-At $1,440 per unit (asking) and $1,370 per unit (effective), the average rents have increased 4.9% and 4.6%, respectively, from the fourth quarter of 2017.
+The national average asking rent increased 1.2% in the quarter while effective rent, which nets out landlord concessions, increased 1.3%.
+At $1,471 per unit (asking) and $1,400 per unit (effective), the average rents both increased 4.3%, at an annual rate.

 Source: Reis, Real Estate Solutions by Moody’s Analytics

 Statistics by Metro